guangzhaocs/bioinformatics-starter/README.md

 # Quickstart: Travel to Bioinformatics :blush:

-This blog introduces the Bioinformatics Software Installation, the srcipts of Bioinformatics processing, and so on.
+This blog introduces the Bioinformatics Software Installation, the srcipts of Bioinformatics processing and so on.

 ## Software Installation